Hypersequent/srvh2ch11/README.md

 - Mixed protocol handling (HTTP/1.1 and HTTP/2 simultaneously)
 - Server configuration with separate options
 - Basic curl-based integration tests
+- Compatibility across multiple Node.js versions (20, 22, 24)

+## Limitations

+- **HTTP/2 module maturity**: Node.js's `http2` module is less mature than `http`.
+For example, it doesn't offer `closeAllConnections()` and `closeIdleConnections()` methods that are available in the HTTP/1.1 server.
+There may be other API gaps as well.
+- **Prior knowledge only**: This module only supports HTTP/2 with prior knowledge.
+There is no HTTP/1.1 to HTTP/2 upgrade negotiation (note that Upgrade negotiation has been deprecated by [RFC 9113](https://datatracker.ietf.org/doc/html/rfc9113#name-the-h2c-upgrade-token) anyway).
+- **Cleartext only**: This module is designed for cleartext (non-TLS) connections.
+For TLS connections, use Node.js's native `http2.createSecureServer()` with `allowHTTP1: true`.

 ## Acknowledgments